-17.2 Requests for a Leave or Extension of Leave of One Semester or More.
+(d) Requests for a Leave or Extension of Leave of One Semester or More.

-(a) For a leave of one semester or more, an employee shall make a written request not less than 120 days prior to the beginning of the proposed leave, if practicable.
+(1) For a leave of one semester or more, an employee shall make a written request not less than 120 days prior to the beginning of the proposed leave, if practicable.

-(b) For an extension of a leave of one semester or more, an employee shall make a written request not less than sixty days before the end of the leave, if practicable.
+(2) For an extension of a leave of one semester or more, an employee shall make a written request not less than sixty days before the end of the leave, if practicable.

-(c) The University shall approve or deny such request in writing not later than thirty days after receipt of the request.
+(3) The University shall approve or deny such request in writing no later than thirty days after receipt of the request.

-17.3 Return from Leave.
+(e) Return from Leave.
 An employee who returns from an approved leave of absence with or without pay shall be returned to the same classification, unless the University and the employee agree in writing to other terms and conditions.